Dimi-nutive/Dimi-nutive/README.md

 ### :man_technologist: About Me :
 - :seedling: Trying to make an alexa skill for discord

-- :mailbox:How to reach me: Gmail - akulchaudhary07@gmail.com
+- :mailbox:How to reach me: Gmail - akul

 ---